If you’re looking for some LinkedIn profile tips, you’re most likely in one of these situations:

 Right Now: Write one article for your industry.

-Organizational psychology researcher Adam Grant studied more than 30,000 professionals across multiple industries and found the majority of people have a sharing mentality; they are willing to offer value to others with the expectation that other people will offer value in return.
+Organizational psychology researcher Adam Grant studied more than 30,000 professionals across multiple industries and found one striking similarity between most LinkedIn users: the majority of people have a sharing mentality; they are willing to offer value to others with the expectation that other people will offer value in return.

 Here are specific ways to give back to your network and prove you’re not a taker: